HOME SEARCH ALL TOPICS

 What trolleybuses were

-Trolleybuses were normal-sized buses that were powered by electricity taken from two special overhead wires suspended above the road using a pair of poles (called 'trolley booms') mounted on the roof.
-The electric circuit consisted of the two overhead wires and the two trolley poles.
+Trolleybuses in the UK were normal-sized buses that were powered by electricity taken from two special overhead wires suspended above the road from special booms.
+Two poles called trolley bus poles, mounted on the roofs of the trolley buses. took the power from the wires.
 Thus trolleybuses could only run on roads with the suitable overhead wiring.

 trolleybus

-A trolleybus and a detail showing its booms running along the overhead wires.
+A trolleybus and a detail showing its trolley poles sliding along the overhead wires.

 Trolleybus travel was popular and in the London rush hour a trolleybus could arrive every 2-3 minutes.